Diameter two properties and the Radon-Nikod\'ym property in Orlicz spaces: Introduction

-A few remarks follow here.
-Condition $\rm(v)$ is a geometrical interpretation of the classical Radon-Nikod\'ym property \cite{DU}.
+A few remarks are in order now.
+Condition $\rm(v)$ is a geometrical interpretation of the classical Radon-Nikod\'ym property \cite[Theorem 3, p.
+202]{DU}.
 By the definitions, we see that properties (i), (ii) and (iii) are on the opposite spectrum of $\rm(v)$.
-It has been proved in \cite{GGMS} that $\rm(iii) \implies \rm(ii) \implies \rm(i)$ but these three properties are not equivalent in general \cite{BLR}.
-A Banach space $X$ with the Daugavet property satisfies the SD2P \cite{ALN}.
+It is clear that $\rm(ii) \implies \rm(i)$, and the implication $\rm(iii) \implies \rm(ii)$ results from \cite[Lemma II.1 p.
+26]{GGMS}.
+It is also well-known that these three properties are not equivalent in general {\cite{ALN, BLR}, see also introductory remarks in \cite{HLP}.
+A Banach space $X$ with the Daugavet property satisfies the SD2P \cite[Theorem 4.4]{ALN}.

-After preliminaries, in section 3, we show first that if a Banach function space $X$ over a $\sigma$-finite measure space has the RNP then it must be order continuous.
+After Preliminaries, in Section 3, we show first that if a Banach function space $X$ over a $\sigma$-finite measure space has the RNP then it must be order continuous.
 The opposite implication is not true in general.
 However we prove it under additional assumptions when $X$ satisfies the Fatou property, and when the subspaces of order continuous elements and the closure of simple functions coincide in its K\"othe dual space $X'$.
-We see from examples that these assumptions are optimal.
-Applying further the obtained results we conclude the section with the necessary and sufficient condition for the RNP in Orlicz spaces.
-There is a well-known criterion for the RNP in Orlicz spaces $L_\varphi$ over a separate non-atomic measure space $(\Omega, \Sigma, \mu)$, generated by an $N$-function $\varphi$.
-Here we drop the assumption of separability of a measure space and we show that necessary and sufficient condition for the RNP is that $\varphi$ satisfies appropriate $\Delta_2$ condition and that $\varphi$ is an $N$-function at infinity.
+We will provide some examples to see that this assumption is necessary in order to show the converse.
+Applying the obtained results further, we conclude the section with the necessary and sufficient condition for the RNP in Orlicz spaces.
+There is a well-known criterion for the RNP in Orlicz spaces $L_\varphi$ over a separable complete non-atomic measure space $(\Omega, \Sigma, \mu)$, generated by an $N$-function $\varphi$.
+Here we drop the assumption of separability of a measure space and show that necessary and sufficient conditions for the RNP is that $\varphi$ satisfies appropriate $\Delta_2$ condition and that $\varphi$ is an $N$-function at infinity.
 In sequence spaces $\ell_\varphi$ we drop the assumption that $\varphi$ is an $N$-function.